uthsobcb/ongkon/README.md

 ## How to Use

-1. Visit the web app's URL (e.g., TBA) using a web browser.
+1. Visit the web app's URL (e.g., [Live Link](https://uthsobcb.github.io/ongkon/)) using a web browser.

 2. You will be presented with a canvas area and a toolbar with drawing options.